Fourth Element Rock Hopper Shoes Review

 Secure fit with tech fins | Limited to drysuit sock use only |

-Why I Chose Fourth Element Rock Hoppers
+Why I Chose the Fourth Element Rock Hopper Shoes

 I started out using DUI Rock Boots over drysuit socks, but they restricted my ankle movement and created problems during propulsion and trim control.
 During GUE Fundamentals, both instructors independently recommended the Fourth Element Rock Hopper shoes as a solution.
 One of them was wearing a pair during class.
 I made the switch soon after and immediately noticed the difference.
 The Rock Hoppers offered flexibility, comfort, and an easier fit into my OMS Slipstream fins.